Redbox Automated Retail LLC v. Universal City Studios LLLP: Tortious interference with contract

 The Court dismissed Redbox's claim that Universal tortiously interfered with Redbox's contracts with DVD distributors VPD and Ingram.
 This is because the contracts between Redbox and its suppliers did not explicitly state that the suppliers must provide Universal DVDs to Redbox.
 The contracts merely obligate Ingram to "order DVD software from the studios at the pricing negotiated by Redbox".
 Furthermore, Universal's contract with the distributors stated that "Distributor shall not sell to any account other than a retail account as verified by Universal."
 Therefore, restricting the distributor's sale of Universal DVDs was in Universal's right.

 Subsequent developments

 On March 1, 2012, Redbox announced that it had agreed on a deal with Universal to offer DVDs 28 days after its initial release.
-This deal is good through August 2014.
+This deal was good through August 2014.

-Redbox has had similar lawsuits and resolutions with other major film studios.
+Redbox had similar lawsuits and resolutions with other major film studios.
 Multimillion-dollar deals were signed with some studios that allowed Redbox to rent new release DVDs without delay, while deals with other studios have yet to be settled.